semaabdullayeva/holbertonschool-web-development/README.md

 Sections
 Header

-Contains a logo and navigation links.
+Contains a logo and navigation links
 Main Section

 Includes a title, a three-word phrase, a button, another title, and a row of images with names and subtitles.